Dan Widdowson

-Daniel Widdowson is an Australian radio, theatre, television and film actor, artistic director and writer, who was an Australian of the Year finalist at age 19 for contributions to the arts, finalist in the Young Australian Playwright's awards, and recipient of the Collins Bookseller's Arts award.
+Daniel Widdowson is an Australian radio, theatre, television and film actor, artistic director at Salt House Creative and writer, who was an Australian of the Year finalist at age 19 for contributions to the arts, finalist in the Young Australian Playwright's awards, and recipient of the Collins Bookseller's Arts award.
 He hosted and wrote for popular children's show Saturday Disney in 2000, a gig that lasted seven years.
 In that time he also played the handyman sidekick on Ground Force and wrote scripts for Home & Away.
 Moving into radio in 2007, he formed half the team of Hope Breakfast on Hope 103.2.
 Having penned several documentaries, children's dramas, and stage plays, Daniel became a member of the Australian Writer's Guild.
-In 2016 he and his wife Leia established Salt House Theatre Company on the Central Coast, NSW.
+In 2016 he and his wife Leia established Salt House Creative on the Central Coast, NSW.
 Due to the success of Daniel's stage adaptation of Pride & Prejudice he was invited to become an ambassador for the Jane Austen Literacy Foundation.

 Current day

-Daniel currently works as the artistic director for Salt House Theatre Company, whilst producing and performing other in works in television, film, radio, and theatre.
+Daniel currently works in television, film and theatre whilst serving as the Artistic Director for Salt House Theatre Company, whilst producing and performing other in works in television, film, radio, and theatre.

 TV career

-Dan is best known as Disney Dan, former host of Saturday Disney kids program from 2000 to 2007.
-He has worked on Home & Away, Ground Force, The Big Arvo, The One, Sunrise, and has made several guest appearances.
+Daniel is best known as Disney Dan, former host of Saturday Disney kids program from 2000 to 2007.
+He has worked on Home & Away, Ground Force, The Big Arvo, Last King of the Cross, NCIS: Sydney, Harrow, RFDS, Colin From Accounts, The One, Sunrise, and has made several other guest appearances.